 Caelia.

-He did not speak her name, yet it formed within him as though it had always been there.
+I did not speak her name, yet it formed within me as though it had always been there.
 Not a name to shout, but one to hold close, like a secret too sacred to utter.

 She was not the myth.
-She was the one who kept it open.
+She was the one who opened it.

-And the pilgrim—no longer just a wanderer—found the banner before him.
+And I—no longer just a wanderer—found the banner of my history and myth before me.

 Enjoy “Caelia’s Banner.”
 Lyrics ©Walter Emerson Adams.
 Music and vocals by Suno ©Walter Emerson Adams.
 Visit my music site for more.